openaire/iis/iis-workflows/iis-workflows-import/README.markdown

 IIS module importing data from Information Space HBase.

 Contains classes and import workflow definitions used for testing purposes.

-**Mafju review (2015-09-04)**: the input descriptions below are surely outdated since we don't use Protocol Buffers any more
+**TODO (2015-09-04)**: the input descriptions below are surely outdated since we don't use Protocol Buffers any more

 input:		hbase
 output1:	eu.dnetlib.iis.schemas.protobuf.ProjectFundingProto.ProjectFunding